The Element Copper

 Introduction to Copper

-Copper is a metal element that belongs to Group 11 on the periodic table known for its malleability, conductivity, and high ductility.
+The element copper is a metal element that belongs to Group 11 on the periodic table.
+It is known for its malleability, conductivity of heat & electricity, and high ductility.
 These properties make it a commonly-used element in industrial products.
+Copper is found in nature, and has been used for thousands of years.
+It is named after its Latin name, cuprum.

 Copper in the Periodic Table